RateCount: Learning-Free Device Counting by Wi-Fi Probe Listening

-\RankIIPart{Conclusion} For network discovery, Wi-Fi devices sporadically broadcast probe request frames (PRFs) with randomized MAC addresses to the nearby access points (APs).
-While prior works have achieved accurate device counting under MAC address randomization, the counting relies on machine learning to associate the PRFs, leading to inefficient and time-consuming system deployment involving training data curation and cleaning, model training, and hyperparameter tuning.
-To enable deployment efficiency, we study a lightweight and learning-free approach to count Wi-Fi devices under MAC address randomization.
-Observing that more Wi-Fi devices lead to a higher PRF rate, we propose a counting approach named \sysname{}, which counts devices by a simple and effective closed-form expression that measures the rate of APs receiving PRFs within a window.
-We further prove that the rate model gives an unbiased estimator of the device count time-averaged over the window and deduce the lower bound of the counting error in terms of the window size, number of PRFs in the window, and the variance of the probing interval.
-In addition, we demonstrate how to extend \sysname{} to people counting via a multimodal calibration scheme.
-We have implemented \sysname{} and conducted extensive experiments of device and people counting in various environments, specifically, in a lab room, a building entrance, a campus atrium, and a bus station.
-The results show that our learning-free \sysname{} achieves comparable counting accuracy with the SOTA learning-based device counting and significantly improves the previous people counting by cutting 66\% errors.
-Furthermore, our error model has demonstrated sound estimations of the counting error.
+To lower deployment costs, we propose \sysname{}, an accurate, lightweight, and learning-free approach that counts devices based on the rate at which APs receive PRFs, i.e., probing rate. \sysname{} estimates the device count by a simple and effective closed-form rate model.
+We have proved that the rate model gives an unbiased estimator of the device count time-averaged over a window and deduced the count variance in terms of the window size, number of PRFs in the window, and the variance of the probing interval.
+Furthermore, we demonstrate how to extend \sysname{} to people counting via a multimodal calibration scheme based on our experience on an existing counting system.
+We have implemented \sysname{} and conducted extensive experiments on device counting and people counting in various diverse environments with various count levels, specifically, in a lab room, a building entrance, a campus atrium, a bus station, and a study room.
+The experimental results show that our learning-free \sysname{} can achieve comparable counting accuracy with SOTA learning-based device counting and significantly improve previous Wi-Fi-based people counting by cutting 66\% errors.
+Additionally, our results show that the error model provides a sound estimation of the counting errors.